How Film Critics Manage to Keep the ‘Behavioural Bias’ Aside

 What does a film critic do?

-Here is an example of this situation, from the Odyssey, where critic Zachary Palmer talks about story-based bias:
+Here is an example of this situation, from the Odyssey, where movie critic reviews by critic Zachary Palmer discuss story-based bias and how it affects film critics when evaluating a film.

 “It’s one thing to dislike a movie for its content yet still write an accurate review on social media analyzing what the film did well and where it could improve; it’s another to trash a film under the guise of “film criticism” solely because you disagree with the film’s ideas or political views, all the while completely ignoring the film’s aesthetics.
 This is why one of the largest problems in the film criticism community is the inability of critics to stay focused on the film at hand.”